-NEW TWIST ON A

-Christmas Tradition

-12-4-06

-CYNTHIA DELANEY

-Story and Photos

-Free Press Correspondent

-ELKO - Saturday night's Christmas and fireworks celebration was a fuge success for Great Basin College.
-Christmas in the Nighttime Skies has been hosted for 18 years by Kimberly Nurseries, but this year KENV-TV, the dollege and the GBC Student Government Association took on the event.
+NEW TWIST ON A Christ Trad 12-4-06 CYNTHIA DELANEY Story and Photos Free Press Correspondent ELKO - Saturday night's Christmas and fireworks celebration was a has and freworks chebration was a page success for Great Basin College.
+Christmas in the Nighttime Skies has been hosted for 18 years by Kimberly Nurseries, but this year KENV-TV, the follege and the GBC Student Government Association took on the event.

 Always a popular tradition, this year's crowd was bigger than ever.
 From 5-7 p.m. people poured onto the college campus to enjoy the chili feed, Christmas caroling by the Elko High School Choraliers, a musical performance by the Elko Hand Bells, and the grand finale - a fantastic array of fireworks.

-As people lined up for the free chili .
+As people lined up for the free chili

+.